TomazMPP/BombPrice/README.md

 - **Backlog:**
   - 🟦 Real-time synchronization of all listed NFTs on OpenSea via direct integration with the Polygon Network, instead of OpenSea API.

+## ⚖️ License:
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it as per the terms of the license.